nkuvyrkin/Ultimaker-Cura-v5.x-QIDI-X-CF-Pro-Plugin/README.md

-# Ultimaker Cura v5.x QIDI Printer Plugin
+# Ultimaker Cura v5.x QIDI X-CF Pro Plugin

-## Plugin for Ultimaker Cura v5.x that allows monitoring and printing QIDI 3D printers over network
+## Plugin for Ultimaker Cura v5.x that allows monitoring and printing on QIDI X-CF Pro over network

 This plugin is completely based on the great work of [Aleksey Sokolov](https://github.com/alkaes).
 Original source is [here](https://github.com/alkaes/QidiPrint).